 Overall, we think both the Avocado and Emily are excellent options.

-If we had to pick one, we think the Emily comes out on top due to the innerspring coil, ease of handling, and the beautiful quilted cover.
+If we had to pick one, we think the Emily comes out on top due to the innerspring coil, ease of handling, and beautiful quilted cover.
 But if you want to prioritize dual-firmness, then we suggest the Avocado.

 We were very excited to get our hands on the Emily crib mattress!